 When selecting event-linked bonds, Quota Share Notes and other reinsurance-related securities for investment, the Adviser evaluates the evolving universe of reinsurance-related securities by performing its own analysis based on quantitative and qualitative research.
 The Adviser may rely upon information and analysis obtained from brokers, dealers and ratings organizations, among other sources.
 The Adviser then uses quantitative and qualitative analysis to select appropriate reinsurance-related securities within each trigger-event category.
-Trigger event categories include "indemnity triggers," which are tied to the losses of the issuer; "parametric triggers," which are tied to industry-wide losses; and "modeled loss triggers," which are tied to the hypothetical losses resulting from a modeled event and could be issuer-specific or industry-wide.
+Trigger event categories include "indemnity triggers," which are tied to the losses of the issuer; "parametric triggers," which are tied to the non-occurrence of specific events with defined parameters; "industry loss triggers," which are tied to industry-wide losses; and "modeled loss triggers," which are tied to the hypothetical losses resulting from a modeled event and could be issuer-specific or industry-wide.
 Certain investments may have multiple triggers or a combination of the different types of triggers.
 The Adviser's qualitative and quantitative analysis may consider various factors, such as trigger transparency, sponsor basis risk, call provisions, moral hazard, and correlation with other investments, and will also guide the Adviser in determining the desired allocation of reinsurance-related securities by peril and geographic exposure.